-The company divides the stakeholders in the value chain of the company's business into 2 groups to analyze the issues that the groups are interested in, and find out the company's operating guidelines as follows environmental impacts.
-The management approach is to set up a group to take care of providing information and communicate regularly.
-Responding to needs understandably and appropriately
+The company divides the stakeholders in the value chain of the company's business into 2 groups to analyze the issues that the groups are interested in, and find out the company's operating guidelines as follows

 1. Directly affect Stakeholders that are customers, suppliers, employees, shareholders, communities.
 This group that is interested in production issues, operating results and